 Multiphoton Optical Workstation (OWS) The OWS combines the functionality of an experimental optical microbeam apparatus with a sensitive multiphoton imaging system designed for use with living specimens [3].
 Currently, the optical workstation utilizes a Spectra-Physics Mai Tai DeepSee® Ti:Sapphire laser as its main excitation source.
 This laser is tunable over a range of roughly 750-900 nm.
 It emits pulses of lengths ranging between 25 and 100 fs at an 80 Hz repetition rate.
 The DeepSee head is a “pre-chirping” laser attachment which attempts to correct the pulse dispersion associated with the optical path.
 Second, the OWS utilizes a LSI VSL 337ND-S Nitrogen laser for use in experiments such as optical trapping, localized photolysis of caged bioactive probes, and patterned photobleaching [2].
 This system is capable of conducting either intensity or fluorescent lifetime experiments through the use of a Hamamatsu H7422 photodetector.
 Current experiments involve a wide range of researchers and purposes.
 One highlight is the development of a multi-photon flow cytometry imaging system, being developed by the Ogle group.

 I have recently added a third excitation laser, an Amplitude Systems T-Pulse 1030 nm.
 This is a fixed wavelength laser to be used in exciting fluorophores ,such as mCherry, which have an excitation wavelength >500 nm.
 Currently, the system is not capable of these types of experiments, and the addition of this high wavelength will should give researchers these capabilities.
 This laser has been installed, and is currently directed through the second set of scanning galvanometers.
 Images have been acquired on an inconsistent basis.
 This is likely due to misalignment of the laser.
-Once these issues have been addressed, users will be able to utilize high wavelength imaging capabilities and could use this source for optical manipulation experiments such as photobleaching and photoactivation. .
+Once these issues have been addressed, users will be able to utilize high wavelength imaging capabilities and could use this source for optical manipulation experiments such as photobleaching and photoactivation.

 Spectral/ Lifetime Multiphoton Microscope (SLIM) The SLIM system gives researchers an instrument, which offers multiple detection options.
 While still possessing the intensity and lifetime capabilities of the OWS, it also offers two additional photo detectors with additional options for multidimensional and faster collection.
 Traditionally if a researcher wanted to gather data on both the spectral and lifetime properties, these experiments would need to be conducted separately under different configurations [3].
 SLIM gives researchers a novel instrument that is capable of collecting both spectral and lifetime images simultaneously.
 Additionally, the SLIM utilizes a Hamamatsu microchannel plate detector (MCP) which allows for single channel fluorescent lifetime acquisition of lifetimes that are very less (approximately 50 picoseconds).